junxit/us-congress-code/title-25/chapter-14/sec-566e.md

 section: 566e
 ---

 # § 566e.
-Criminal and civil jurisdiction
+Omitted

-The State shall exercise criminal and civil jurisdiction within the boundaries of the reservation, in accordance with section 1162 of title 18 and section 1360 of title 28, respectively.
+## Notes

-## Source credit
+### Codification

-(Pub.
+Section, Pub.
 L. 99–398, § 7, Aug.
 27, 1986, 100 Stat.
-850.)
+850, which related to criminal and civil jurisdiction within the reservation, was omitted from the Code as being of special and not general application.